Alexandria, New Hampshire: History

 Granted in 1753 by the Masonian Proprietors, the town was named for Alexandria, Virginia, location of a 1755 conference of governors early in the French and Indian War.
 Alexandria was granted to Joseph Butterfield and others, March 13, 1757.
 First settled in 1769 by John Moore Corliss and his brother Jonathan, it was incorporated by the New Hampshire General Court on November 23, 1782.
 Danbury was set off and incorporated in 1795.

 Although farmers found parts of the terrain mountainous, other parts were level intervales suited for cultivation.
 By 1859, when the population was 1,273, agriculture was a chief occupation.
 The town also had a carriage maker, nine sawmills and three gristmills.

 Alexandria was the birthplace of Luther C. Ladd (1843–1861), the first enlisted soldier to lose his life in the Civil War, shot during the Baltimore Riot.
+Also born here was Louise Lamprey (1869-1951), prolific author of books for children.
 Today, the town is home to Cardigan Lodge, the Appalachian Mountain Club facility at the base of Mount Cardigan.

 Geography

-According to the United States Census Bureau, the town has a total area of 112.3 km2, of which 111.8 km2 are land and 0.5 km2 are water, comprising 0.47% of the town.
+Alexandria is in central New Hampshire, along the southern border of Grafton County.
+According to the U.S. Census Bureau, the town has a total area of 112.3 km2, of which 111.8 km2 are land and 0.5 km2 are water, comprising 0.47% of the town.
 Alexandria is drained by the Fowler River, an east-flowing tributary of Newfound Lake.
 The Smith River forms part of the southern border of the town.
 All water bodies in the town eventually flow to the Pemigewasset River, part of the Merrimack River watershed.
 Mount Cardigan, elevation 3121 ft, is on the western boundary of the town.
 The summit is in the town of Orange, while the highest point in Alexandria is on the Firescrew ridge to the north, where the elevation reaches 3040 ft.